bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 .. _section-AddAClient:

- :index:`[TAG=Client->Adding a Second] <pair: Client; Adding a Second>` :index:`[TAG=Adding a Client] <single: Adding a Client>`
+ :index:`[TAG=Client->Adding a Second] <single: Client; Adding a Second>` :index:`[TAG=Adding a Client] <single: Adding a Client>`

-If you have gotten the example shown above to work on your system, you may be ready to add a second Client (|bareosFd|).
+If you have gotten the example shown above to work on your system, you may be ready to add a second Client (|fd|).
 That is you have a second machine that you would like backed up.
 Lets assume, following settings about the machine you want to add to your backup environment:

 Hostname (FQDN)
    :strong:`client2.example.com`